konimarti/c3l/README.md

 c3l fetch https://github.com/username/libname v1.0.0
 ```

-- This fetches the specified C3 library and registers it in `.c3l.deps` and
+- Fetches the specified C3 library and registers it in `.c3l.deps` and
   `project.json`.